Load dplyr and stringr packages into R workspace

 ## 4 cherimoya <NA> 4.7

-function, only those rows that have exact matches across the two data tables are preserved in the final merged data table.
+In the inner_join function, only those rows that have exact matches across the two data tables are preserved in the final merged data table.

 inner_join(dt1, dt2)